cycle/docs/relation/has-many.md

 }
 ```

 By default, ORM will generate outer key in relation object using parent entity role and inner key (primary key by default) values.
-As result column and FK will be added to Address entity on `user_id` column.
+As result column and FK will be added to Post entity on `user_id` column.

 Option      | Value  | Comment
 ---         | ---    | ----